Lrak-Theo/Rainn-LocalAIOrchestrator/README.txt

 Problem It Solves
 -----------------

 Many document-heavy tasks require the same repeated process: read files, extract important information, compare or evaluate it, format the result, and produce a final output.
-Rainn turns those repeated processes into reusable plans, so users can run structured workflows without manually prompting a model step by step each time.
+Rainn turns those repeated processes into reusable plans, so users can run structured workflows without manually prompting a model step by step each time, locally and privately.

 The project is aimed at making local document automation easier for tasks such as: